-The negative effects of social media on teens and tweens can be obvious for parents and educators but there are rarely discussions around the positive impact of social media.
-When teaching children how to build healthy screen time habits, it can be helpful to learn ways social media can have a positive influence.
-So, we asked 10 experts to share the positive impact of social media on teen and tweens.
+The negative effects of social media on teens and tweens can be obvious for parents and educators, but there are rarely discussions about the positive impact of social media.
+When teaching children how to build healthy screen time habits, it can be helpful to also understand the advantages of social media.
+We asked 10 experts to share their opinions about the positive impact of social media on teen and tweens.

 In this post, learn how social media provides a platform to showcase technological savvy, can be used to empower students, creates an opportunity for an open dialog, and more.